mstksg/inCode/copy/entries/dependent-haskell-1.md

 so it's safely inferable that we want `Sing hs`.

 When possible, we like to write functions like `go` that take *explicit* singletons.
-In a lot of situations, we'll actually write our *logic* itself using explicit singletons, and only use `SingI` and implicit singletons at the *external* boundaries of our API (like `randomNet`) for convenience.
+In a lot of situations, we'll actually write our internal *logic* itself using explicit singletons, and only use `SingI` and implicit singletons at the *external* boundaries of our API (like `randomNet`) for convenience to the user.

 We've stumbled upon common pattern in dependent Haskell: "building up" a value-level singleton *structure* from a type that we want (either explicitly